aslansd/Chat-with-any-Data-App/README.md

 ---

 # Chat with any data app
 Chatbot app to chat with any source of data (doc, url, ...) leveraging LLMs, LangChain, and Gradio.
-Current version has the following feautures:
+Current version has the following features:
 - LLM: Llama2
 - Data source: "folder", "csv", "doc", "docx", "epub", "html", "md", "pdf", "ppt", "pptx", "txt", "ipynb", "py", and "url".